 Co-owned, bred and mentored by Pat and Albrecht Ua Siaghail.

 will be a year in August 2017 since we welcomed Seamus into our family.
-It

-soon put on a waiting list for one of her 2017 litters.
+Pat, we were soon put on a waiting list for one of her 2017 litters.

 It was meant to be that 9-months old Seamus became available due to sad